pulumi/terraform-provider-aws/website/docs/r/datasync_location_smb.html.markdown

 * `password` - (Required) The password of the user who can mount the share and has file permissions in the SMB.
 * `server_hostname` - (Required) Specifies the IP address or DNS name of the SMB server.
 The DataSync Agent(s) use this to mount the SMB share.
 * `subdirectory` - (Required) Subdirectory to perform actions as source or destination.
 Should be exported by the NFS server.
-* `tags` - (Optional) Key-value pairs of resource tags to assign to the DataSync Location.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Key-value pairs of resource tags to assign to the DataSync Location. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `user` - (Required) The user who can mount the share and has file and folder permissions in the SMB share.

 ### mount_options Argument Reference